linepunish/linepunish.github.io/README.md

 Purpose:
 This website can be used to discipline kids, yourself, or persons you are taking care of.

-This website can be viewed on any device: laptop, smartphone, even e-readers, you name it!
+This website can be viewed on any device: laptops, smartphones, even e-readers, you name it!